BLCM/wlmods/Apocalyptech/README.md

 - **Movement Speed Cheats** - Move faster!
 - **Short Overworld Dungeons** - Shortens all Overworld dungeons (single-room only, and shorter enemy waves)
+- **Skip To DLC Bosses** - Skips directly to the boss chambers when entering a mirror in Dreamveil Overlook.

 ## Gear Changes